andydunn101/mdsadiscog/README.md

 ### Content

-- The text for this content is taken from Wikipedia article, Miles Davis Website and his autobiography
+- The text for this content is taken from [Wikipedia](https://en.wikipedia.org/wiki/Miles_Davis) , [Miles Davis Website](https://www.milesdavis.com/) and his autobiography "Mile: An Autobiography By Miles Davis with Quincy Troupe"

 ### Media

 - The images for this site were obtained from
-	- Album Artwork from Wikipedia - see for Miles Wikipedia discography to view albums
+	- Album Artwork from Wikipedia - see for [Miles Wikipedia discography](https://en.wikipedia.org/wiki/Miles_Davis_discography) to view albums and get the cover artwork.
+Some of the artwork images are from my personal record collection.
+The Album Artwork is copyrighted to the record labels associated with Miles Davis - Prestige, Columbia and Warner Bros.
+	- Images on the website are taken from Wikipedia and Encyclopaedia Britannica.
+Specific acknowledgements
+	  - Image on index page - By derivative work: — Malik Shabazz (talk • contribs) - Miles Davis by Palumbo.jpg, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=5103571
+	  - Image on 1950's page - from National Public Radio, Getty Images, https://media.npr.org
+	  - Image on 1960's page - By Mallory1180 - Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=56137966
+	  - Image on 1970's page - By User:JPRoche - https://commons.wikimedia.org/wiki/File:Miles_Davis-140916-0016-103WP.jpg, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=35905516
+	  - Image on 1980's page - By Jean Fortunet - Own work, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=12359333
+	  - Image on Contact Page - Votavafoto from London Daily Express/Pictorial Parade
 	- The video was from You Tube
-	- All audio recordings were from my record collection
+	- All audio recordings were from my personal record collection.

 ### Acknowledgments

 Inspiration for this project must go to:

 1. My Father who always listened to the Radio 2 Jazz program while growing up.

 2. My mentor Simen Dahlin for helping put this website into practice.

 3. Code Institute in highlighting a design strategy and code that can be easily reused

-3. Carlos Santana who while at one of his concerts had a T-Shirt on which read "Listen to Miles Davis".
+4. Carlos Santana who while at one of his concerts had a T-Shirt on which read "Listen to Miles Davis".

+5. My wife for putting up with me while playing jazz music too loud.

-4. **Finally and most importantly Miles Davis for producing such fantastic music.**
+6. **Finally and most importantly Miles Davis for producing such fantastic music.**

+**Disclaimer**: This website is for Educational purposes only and all images and recordings were used on this basis.